 Step number four:

 Now you should be pretty excited because you’re all set up to buy your first stock.
 Once you figure out the name of your brand/company and enter its symbol, select these values for the following options on the form - Action=Buy, Quantity=Number of stocks you wish to purchase, Order type=Market Order, Time in force=Day.
 Then press preview order, and you will see the total funds you will need to complete your purchase.
-FYI, Fidelity Investments charges you about $5 every time you make a trade no matter how many stocks you buy- you can buy one or hundred.
-So the more you buy the better since it is a flat rate.
+FYI, Fidelity Investments charges you about $5 every time you make a trade, no matter how many stocks you buy- you can buy one or a hundred.
+So the more you buy, the better since it is a flat rate.

 Step number five:

-Once the funds are reflected in your “Individual Account” (this may take up to a day or two) you can resubmit your trade, preview the order, and then confirm.
+Once the funds are reflected in your “Individual Account” (this may take up to a day or two), you can resubmit your trade, preview the order, and then confirm.
 CONGRATULATIONS, you are officially an adult, and guess what- that’s cool!
 Now go on and make this a healthy habit.
 There is no limit to the number of stocks you can buy or sell- just be aware of the $5 fee on every trade.
-Try to invest in companies across multiple industries to diversify your portfolio and you will do just fine.
+Try to invest in companies across multiple industries to diversify your portfolio, and you will do just fine.

-Happy investing everyone!
+Happy investing, everyone!